kddistor/EKRGtrace/README.md

 Usage:
 `[namelist, cbound, rvalw, r1, c1] = EKRGtraceMod(ppoints, preT, posT, tstr, CFPB, YFPB)`

+This script takes in the values from the GUI and runs the tracking and analysis.

 ### Overlaytracks.m

+Dependencies:
+* values from EKRGtraceMod.m

 Usage:
 `OverlayTracksObjects (namelist, cbound, r1, c1)`